glotzerlab/hoomd-rs/doc/src/mc-tutorial/applying-interactions.md

 {{#rustdoc_include ../../../examples/mc-tutorial/applying-interactions.rs:boundary}}
 ```

-When using `CutoffPair`, construct the `VecCell` **spatial data structure** and pass
+Construct the `VecCell` **spatial data structure** and pass it to the
-it to the `Microstate`. `CutoffPair` will use this spatial data structure to
+`Microstate` when using `PairwiseCutoff`. `PairwiseCutoff` will use the spatial
-efficiently compute the pairwise interactions.
+data structure to efficiently compute the pairwise interactions.

 > [!IMPORTANT]
 > If you forget this step, your simulation will run **very slowly!**